phthtgvi/csc13010-exercise/README.md

 The Student Management System provides the following functionalities:

+### v1.0

 - **Add New Student:** Allows adding a new student to the system with details such as ID, name, date of birth, gender, faculty, course, program, address, email, phone number, and status.
 - **Delete Student:** Removes a student from the system based on their Student ID.
 - **Update Student Information:** Updates the information of an existing student based on their Student ID.
 - **Search Student:** Searches for students by name or Student ID.

+### v2.0

+- **Data storage:** Using JSON for storing directly to local files.
+- **Advanced Search:** Allow search by Faculty filter.
+- **Import/export records:** Allow user to import records as CSV/JSON and vice versa.
+- **Logging mechanism:** System automatically logs any meaningful operations or errors for troubleshooting issues.
+- **Development build information:** Display build version and build date at the website footer.
+- **Dynamic attributes:** Such attributes like Faculty, Program, Status is allowed to be added or audited by administrator.
+The system will provide 5 Faculty entities, 4 Status entities and 3 Program entities by default

 All student data is stored in a JSON file (`students.json`) for persistence.
 The system performs data validation on email, phone number, faculty, and student status.